 Take a heritage walking tour

 There are numerous informative guided tours available in Adelaide to enlighten you about the history behind the city’s historical buildings.
-If you are a backpacker, check out the Adelaide City Council website to discover some of many self-guided tours you can enjoy.
-Majority of these sites are located on the city’s central district, making them easy to access.
+If you are a backpacker, check out the Adelaide City Council website to discover some of the many self-guided tours you can enjoy.
+The majority of these sites are located in the city’s central district, making them easy to access.

 Check out the Cleland Conservation Park

 Located just 20 minutes away from the city center by car, Cleland Conservation Park also features Mount Lofty, which offers vistas of the city.
 The Cleland Wildlife Park is the best place to get up close with koalas, emus, and other native Australia animals.

 Schedule a day to fully enjoy and be inspired Australian culture at the North Terrace.
 The Southern Australia Museum, Art Gallery of South Australia, the State Library of South Australia, and the University of Adelaide are just a few nice places you can check.

 This historic property is located at the base of the Adelaide Hills.
 The original contents, as well as the gardens, are well-preserved.
 Visitors can check out numerous artworks displayed in this house.

 Additionally, Carrick Hill also hosts regular art exhibitions, while its grounds include also formal gardens and 26-hectare native bushland.